-The activities are divided into four chapters to help you identify and select assessments easily and quickly:
+The activities are divided into four chapters to help you identify and select assessments for teaching easily and quickly:

 Chapter 1: Anxiety Triggers helps participants identify and learn to recognize their anxiety triggers.

 Chapter 2: Fear Factor helps participants identify and explore the intensity of their fears.

 Chapter 3: Anxiety Symptoms helps participants identify and explore how they experience symptoms of anxiety.

 Chapter 4: Coping with Anxiety helps participants understand how effectively they are preventing and coping with anxiety in life.